 Having lived in Korea for three years, I quickly learned how essential kimchi is (my vegan kimchi recipe!); that people eat it three times a day and households have dedicated fridges just to store the stinky fermented vegetables.
 Kimchi is not just a spicy side dish, it is the center of Korean culture and a food in which Koreans take pride.

 Nshima has a similar status here in Zambia.
 I never heard of it before coming with the Peace Corps and had zero expectations on the food that I will be consuming for the next two years.
 To be honest, it was not love at first taste.
 The lumps were heavy in my stomach and I could only manage to eat half of a lump per meal, but now I’ve come to crave nshima and can down up to three lumps!

 What is Nshima?

-Nshima is a thick corn porridge with very little taste, but it is eaten with relishes such as fish and vegetables.
+Nshima is a thick corn porridge that is eaten with relishes such as fish and vegetables.
 Nshima is eaten with your right hand, rolled into a ball, and then dipped into the side dishes.
-Maize is the most common ingredient, but nshima can also be made from cassava, millet, and sorghum.
+Maize is the most common ingredient, but traditionally it is made from cassava, millet, and sorghum (varies based on region).
 Nshima doesn’t have a whole lot of nutrition besides carbohydrates to fuel people’s hard work every day, but it does have this magical ability to make one feel full.
-As PCVs, nutrition and health is a major part of the work we do, so we encourage people to eat a balanced diet with more variety and not just eat nshima.
+It is important to eat nshima with relishes for balance and variety.

-In rural villages, people grow their own crops in order to make nshima.
-How they manage to hand dig hectares of land with a hoe, plant, fertilize, and weed is beyond comprehension.
+In rural areas, people grow their own crops in order to make nshima.
+They dig hectares of land to plant, fertilize, and weed all by hand.
 People work incredibly hard.
 They say nshima gives you amaka (power) and it does load you up on carbs!